This article was last updated on January 26, 2024 to add comparison table and more factors about Docker vs Kubernetes.

 The benefit of Kubernetes for this use case:

 Kubernetes has simplified the analysis process and efficiently distributes computing resources across microservices along with many automated features such as auto-scaling, auto-load balancing, auto-rolling updates, auto-self-healing, and automated backup.
+Kubernetes streamlines microservices architecture, making it ideal for enterprise applications.

 Use case 2– The team of developers must deploy a large-scale application with mission-critical processes and zero downtime.